-I made this dressing with chicken shawarma in mind (recipe for that coming eventually), and it was perfect for it.
+I made this dressing with Chicken Shawarma in mind, and it was perfect for it.
 The basic gist: I marinated boneless, skinless chicken thighs in lots of spices and lemon juice, grilled them, and added them to a big salad of little gems, tomatoes, cucumbers, feta and red onions.

 And yes, I removed the red onions before enjoying the salad.
 They were for photographic styling purposes only.
 If you know me, you know how I feel about raw onions.
 They’re pretty though, I’ll give you that.

 But that’s just one way to use this dressing.
 I love that it has the consistency of a cream based dressing, without any mayonnaise or dairy required.

 It’s lovely on a simple green salad, as part of a mezze spread, mixed into chicken salad, drizzled over roasted or grilled veggies, or as dip on your crudité platter.